Ric Roman Waugh

-Ric Roman Waugh (born February 20, 1968) is an American film director, writer, producer, actor, and former stuntman.
-He is known for his work in Felon (2008), Snitch (2013), and Shot Caller (2017).
-He wrote and directed Angel Has Fallen (2019), the third installment in the Has Fallen series and will write and direct its fourth entry, Night Has Fallen.

-He is the older brother of director Scott Waugh.
+Ric Roman Waugh (born February 20, 1968) is an American filmmaker and former stuntman.
+He is known for his films in Felon (2008), Snitch (2013), and Shot Caller (2017).
+He is the older brother of director Scott Waugh and son of stuntman Fred Waugh.

 Career

 Waugh worked as a stunt performer in the 1980s and 1990s, appearing in films such as Universal Soldier, The Last of the Mohicans, Last Action Hero, Hard Target, The Crow, Gone in 60 Seconds, Lethal Weapon 2, Days of Thunder, and The One.
 He also worked as an actor, in Kuffs (1992) starring Christian Slater and Milla Jovovich.

-His first directorial film is In the Shadows (2001), starring James Caan, Matthew Modine, and Cuba Gooding Jr. He later directed Felon (2008), starring Val Kilmer.
+His first directorial film was In the Shadows (2001), starring James Caan, Matthew Modine, Joey Lauren Adams, and Cuba Gooding Jr. He later directed Felon (2008), starring Val Kilmer.
 Waugh worked with actor Dwayne Johnson in Snitch (2013) and was in talks to direct the disaster film Deepwater Horizon in 2012, before changes occurred in the film's development process.
-In 2019, Waugh wrote and directed the third installment in the Has Fallen film series, titled Angel Has Fallen.
+In 2019, Waugh went on to solidify his reputation in contemporary action cinema with the third installment of the Has Fallen film series, titled Angel Has Fallen.

-He directed the film Greenland that came out in December 2020.
+He later directed a trio of films starring Gerard Butler, including the global disaster film Greenland (2020) the action-drama Kandahar (2023), and the sequel to Greenland titled Greenland 2: Migration (2026).

+Waugh teamed up with Jason Statham in his latest film, Shelter, a thriller about a man whose life unravels after rescuing a drowning girl.
+Stephen King gave the film glowing reviews, calling it a perfect movie.

+Waugh recently launched CineMachine Media Works, now under its first-look deal with Lionsgate.
+CineMachine is dedicated to producing elevated genre films rooted in socially resonant themes.